fcrepo-exts/fcrepo-camel-toolbox/README.md

 reindexing.rest.host=0.0.0.0
 ```

-Then to start the Camel Toolbox, Fedora, Fuseki, and Solr containers run
+Then to start,  the Camel Toolbox, Fedora, Fuseki, and Solr containers run
 ```
+cd ./docker-compose
 docker-compose up -d
 ```

 If you need to rebuild the docker image, it can be done through docker compose as long as the `build` is specified
 for the `camel-toolbox` container:
 ```
+cd ./docker-compose
 docker-compose build
 ```